allegro/hermes/docs/docs/configuration/buffer-persistence.md

 Option                                          | Description                                            | Default value
 ----------------------------------------------- | ------------------------------------------------------ | --------------
 frontend.messages.local.storage.enabled         | enable persistent buffer                               | false
-frontend.messages.local.storage.max.age.hours   | ignore messages in buffer that are older than N hours  | 72 frontend.messages.local.storage.directory       | location of memory mapped files                        | /tmp/<tmp dir>
+frontend.messages.local.storage.maxAge          | ignore messages in buffer that are older than N hours  | 72h frontend.messages.local.storage.directory       | location of memory mapped files                        | /tmp/<tmp dir>

 ### Buffer files

 Buffer is persisted into `hermes-buffer.dat` file in storage directory.
 On startup, if previous persistence file exists, it is renamed to `hermes-buffer-<timestamp>.dat`.
 This is a temporary file, deleted after all messages are read and sent to Kafka.

 ## Custom implementation